jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 <div align=center><img src="imgs/2_25.png" alt="drawing" width="1000"/></div>

 * You need to ensure that the wrapper file is set as the top-level module of your project before generating the bitstream file.
-This is because Vivado will only use the top-level module to create the bitstream file, and ignore any other files in your project.
+This is because Vivado only uses the top-level module to create the bitstream file, and ignores any other files in your project.

-Right click design_1_wrapper and choose set to top.
+Right click `design_1_wrapper` and choose Set to Top if it is not the top file yet.

-* Continue with the remaining steps in the Lab1 (i.e., Check the port of this module and change the constraints file as needed.).
-Try to figure it out yourself this time.
+* Continue with the remaining steps simliar to what we did in *Lab 1* (i.e., Check the port of this module and change the constraint file as needed.
+Figure it out yourself this time!).

-* Remember to change the constrain file to match the name of the pin.
-Similiar as *Lab 1*.

-* Remember to change the constrain file to match the name of the pin.
-Similiar as *Lab 1*.

-* Remember to change the constrain file to match the name of the pin.
-Similiar as *Lab 1*.
+* Remember to change the constraint file to match the names of the pins!
+(Hint: some of the pins are non-existent anymore for pin assignment.
+Why?)

 #### Generate the Bitstream